 The Shepherd’s Inn also creates a new stream of income for the local communities where these shepherd huts are located.
 It enables shepherds who own these huts an extra source of income from a place that has never given them any income.

 Most importantly, the Shepherd’s Inn project has great environmental benefits as we shift towards clean (solar) energy, organic diets (through locally grown fruits and vegetables), zero plastics waste in and around the huts and using only biodegradable materials.

 To go the extra mile, we even have our own portable toilets and all our waste goes straight into 5’ - 6’ waste holes away from the huts, that end up degrading into soil.
 If that isn’t green enough, we have even started sourcing biodegradable soaps for washing and cleaning so that no chemicals end up in the water streams or the land around us.

-This takes care of all our renovation costs for one set of sleeping and kitchen huts; including waterproofing, solar panels and batteries, lighting, paint and paint supplies, bedding, shelving, screening, transport costs for the hut inventory and a stock that will last half a season for one shepherd hut.
+This takes care of all our renovation costs for one cabin; including waterproofing, solar panels and batteries, lighting, weather-resistant paint and paint supplies, bedding, shelving, screening, transport costs for the hut inventory and a stock that will last at least half a season for one shepherd hut.
 Donate us this amount and you will get one free week per year for you and your friends at any of our sites, for up to two years (based on hut size and availability at the time of reservations).
 We will even lead your tours into the destination and include your name in our marketing materials for the hut that you sponsored.